 Editor’s note: These instructions refer to Zoom, which has become the Kleenex of videoconferencing during the COVID era, but most of the tips apply for any videoconferencing software.
 See our list of the best videoconferencing software if you want to mix it up a bit.
 These tips also apply to other holiday gatherings such as Christmas.

 You wouldn’t watch The Mandalorian on your tiny phone screen, so why would you try to cram your entire extended family into 4.7 inches?
 Make them life-sized by throwing the image on your TV instead.
 You just need to connect your TV to your laptop.

 This is really the centerpiece to a relaxing Zoom Thanksgiving — the crisp-skinned, spatchcocked roast turkey with gravy, if you will.
 Now you can kick back and talk to your family from the same couch you use to binge Netflix on, rather than hunching over the same laptop you use to crunch spreadsheets 45 hours a week.
-For bonus points (and the possibility of dozing off mid-call), add an ottoman, a beer, and a slice of apple pie.

 If you don’t want to spend the money, or you’re reading this too late to order a webcam in time, consider the McGyver solution of using your phone as a computer webcam.
 You don’t even need a wire to connect the two, so you can place the phone wherever you want.
 Just leave some time to set it up before your call; it’s fiddly.

 Every photographer you know harps on this for a reason.
 Lighting is everything.
 Much has already been written about how to look sharp for webcam meetings, but this is Thanksgiving, not a job interview.
 The best ring lights will deliver optimal lighting fit for a beauty vlogger, but their cold color temperature will make you feel more like you’re on a movie set than unwinding with family.